 The Colorado Department of Transportation hasn’t found mag chloride corrosive to rubber and plastic, although it can ruin chrome trim, department spokeswoman Nancy Shanks said.

 Now we know why.
 The Colorado DOT sponsored a study by the University of Colorado at Boulder on how magnesium chloride and sodium chloride (table salt, or, in a less-refined state, rock salt) affect the materials cars are made of, and published its results online.
 (Corrosion Effects of Magnesium Chloride and Sodium Chloride on Automobile Components – You can see the report here.)
-The study compared the conditions of various materials before and after exposure such as would typically occur during driving on roads that have been deiced with the compounds.
+The study compared the conditions of various materials before and after exposure such as typically occurring during driving on roads that have been deiced with the compounds.
 They concluded that both compounds are corrosive, and which one is more corrosive depends on how wet or dry the environment is.
 The report shows the different amounts of corrosion that occurred from exposing stainless steel, aluminum alloys and copper to the deicing chemicals.
 One type of stainless steel had a high chromium content, which seems to be the source of the comment about chrome.

 The corrosion severity of the different test materials varied according to what they were made of, whether they were under water or not, and whether the air was humid.
 But the DOT test did not find the slightest bit of corrosion or decay to plastics, because plastics were not included in the study.
 Despite the fact that the stated purpose of the study was to test “automobile components,” the actual materials tested were exclusively metals.
 It is probably always wise to check for the reasoning behind a statement, especially when something as expensive and potentially dangerous as your vehicle’s electrical system is at stake.
 In the debate about whether magnesium chloride can cause your wires to short out, it seems that only one side is actually speaking: mechanics say it can, and the Colorado DOT, it turns out, isn’t saying anything.
 If you look closely at the quotation from the article, you’ll see the wording is “hasn’t found mag chloride corrosive to rubber and plastic,” not “has found mag chloride not corrosive to rubber and plastic.”